PranavSriram18/writing/attention/attention0.md

 Now we can see why causal attention is expensive.
 Consider generating a sequence of `T` tokens.
 The actor at node `t` must compute attention over all nodes `u ≤ t`.
 Each node `t` involves:
-- Computing query, key, and values given residual stream state: `O(D²)` (matrix-vector multiplication with `D × D` weight matrices)
+- Computing query, key, and value given residual stream state: `O(D²)` (matrix-vector multiplication with `D × D` weight matrices)
 - Computing `t` dot products between query and keys: `O(tD)`
 - Weighted sum of `t` value vectors: `O(tD)`